 Evan Yionoulis is an award-winning director who has directed new plays and classics in New York and across the U.S. She opened Manhattan Theatre Club’s Biltmore Theatre (Broadway) with Richard Greenberg’s The Violet Hour, directed his Everett Beekin at Lincoln Center Theatre and received an Obie Award for her direction of his Three Days of Rain at Manhattan Theatre Club, having directed their premieres at South Coast Repertory.
-She directed Adrienne Kennedy’s Ohio State Murders (Lortel Award for Best Revival, 2008) and the Off-Broadway premiere of Howard Brenton’s Sore Throats for Theatre for a New Audience, as well as the premieres of Daisy Foote’s Him at Primary Stages and her Bhutan at the Cherry Lane.
-She directed Tom Stoppard’s Hapgood (starring Kate Burton) at Williamstown Theatre Festival.
+She directed the critically acclaimed productions of Adrienne Kennedy’s He Brought Her Heart Back in a Box and Ohio State Murders (Lortel Award for Best Revival), as well as the Off-Broadway premiere of Howard Brenton’s Sore Throats, for Theatre for a New Audience.
+She directed the premieres of Daisy Foote’s Him at Primary Stages and her Bhutan at the Cherry Lane; Tom Stoppard’s Hapgood (starring Kate Burton) at Williamstown Theatre Festival.

 As a writer, she adapted Carlo Gozzi’s The King Stag with Mike Yionoulis, who also wrote music and lyrics, and Catherine Sheehy, and directed its premiere at Yale Repertory Theatre.
 Also with Mike Yionoulis, she adapted Euripides’ Medea (premiere, Muhlenberg College) and collaborated with him on Flights of Angels, a music theatre piece based on Shakespeare’s Hamlet (workshop, Second Stage).
 Their short film, Lost and Found, premiered at Cleveland International Film Festival.
 Their most ambitious collaboration is Redhand Guitar, a multi-platform project about five generations of musicians across an American century.

-As a resident director at Yale Repertory Theatre, she has directed Cymbeline, Richard II, The Master Builder, George F. Walker’s Heaven, Brecht’s Galileo, and numerous other productions including Caryl Churchill’s Owners and the world premiere of Kirsten Greenidge’s Bossa Nova.
+As a long-time resident director at Yale Repertory Theatre, she directed Cymbeline, Richard II, The Master Builder, George F. Walker’s Heaven, Brecht’s Galileo, and numerous other productions including Caryl Churchill’s Owners, Guillermo Calderón’s Kiss, and the world premiere of Kirsten Greenidge’s Bossa Nova.